How to Prevent Algae Growth in Your Pool

 3. Maintain Properly Balanced Water

-Keep a close eye on your water levels to ensure they’re primed to prevent algae formation.
+Keep a close eye on your water levels to ensure they’re primed to prevent algae growth in your pool.
 Make sure all of your pool chemicals are in the ideal range – weekly checks with water testing kits and strips will help ensure you can make regular adjustments if necessary.

 If you're a new swimming pool owner or need a refresher, our guide on how to balance your pool water may prove useful.